bhargavachary/bhargavachary.github.io/_posts/2024-08-29-rethinking-education-for-the-millenials.md

 One of the strengths of homeschooling is the flexibility to incorporate various resources into Divisha's education.
 We don't need to be experts in every subject; we can leverage resources such as online learning tools, educational toys, and community activities to ensure she receives a well-rounded early education.

-## Exploring Hybrid Modes of Schooling: The Role of TALC like organizations
+## Exploring Hybrid Modes of Schooling: Role of TALC like organizations

 During a casual conversation with a former colleague from AMD, I learned about TALC (The Alternative Learning Community).
 TALC emphasizes choice-based learning and offers a hybrid model of education that blends the best elements of traditional schooling with the flexibility of homeschooling.
 As Divisha grows, we might consider a hybrid approach, where she could attend a learning center like TALC a few days a week for group activities and specialized classes, while the rest of the week is spent learning at home.